ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 While storage and memory are restored to the same as the source deployment, specific instance configurations are not automatically set for the new instance.
 In this case, rerunning the configuration after a restore might be needed.
 Note any instance modifications before running the restore (parameters like `shared_buffers`, `max_connections`, `deadlock_timeout`, `archive_timeout`, and others) to ensure accurate setting for the instance after the restore is complete.

 Do not delete the source deployment while the backup is restoring.
 You must wait until the new deployment is provisioned and the backup is restored before deleting the old deployment.
-Deleting a deployment also deletes its backups so not only will the restore fail, you might not be able to recover the backup either.
+Deleting a deployment also deletes its backups.
+So, not only will the restore fail, but you might not be able to recover the backup.
 {: important}

-### Restoring a backup using Terraform
+### Restoring a backup by using Terraform
 {: #restore-terraform}

+Before restoring, ensure that your `point_in_time_recovery_time` is no older than one week.
+If the timestamp is any older than 7 days, down to the second, validation fails.{: important}

 Use the [`ibm_database_point_in_time_recovery`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/database_pitr){}: external} data source and restore database instance by using [`point_in_time_recovery`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#sample-database-instance-by-using-point_in_time_recovery).{: external}

-Your Terraform script will look like this.
+Your Terraform script looks like this.
 ```sh
 terraform {
   required_providers {